 These works are an example of my unique voice and style that I’ve cultivated throughout my writing career.

-Publications where these articles were written for include Travel Weekly, B&T Magazine, Intrepid Travel, Luxury Travel Magazine, the South Africa Tourism annual supplement, Your Friends House, and BULL Magazine.
+Companies and publications where my work has appeared include Travel Weekly, B&T Magazine, Intrepid Travel, Luxury Travel Magazine, the South Africa Tourism annual marketing magazine, retail Christmas guides, cadabbra product descriptions, Flowers Across Melbourne, and more.

 Recent Copywriting Work